 - Developing a thorough understanding of the company’s products or services

-- Serving as the primary point of contact for customers and managing correspondence via phone, email, social media and other avenues
+- Serving as the primary point of contact for customers and managing correspondence via phone, email, social media and other channels

 - Responding to customer inquiries and solving issues in a timely fashion

-- Tracking and analyzing customer encounters to identify errors, inconsistencies and possible areas of improvement
+- Tracking and analyzing customer feedback and engagement data to identify areas for improvement

 - Using in-depth knowledge of an organization’s existing customer base to help other departments develop new products, marketing plans and engagement strategies

-Most customer experience specialists should have a background working in customer service for at least two years.
+Most customer experience specialists should have a background of at least two years in customer service.
 Depending on your company’s needs, you may even prefer a history of employment in a specific division, such as business development, client acquisition or product training.

-While candidates should stay abreast of technological evolutions in their field, soft skills are also incredibly important to this role.
-For example, someone with high emotional intelligence will often have deep insights into how customers feel during various interactions with a company, online and in person, and shaping those touchpoints into good brand experiences.
+For example, someone with high emotional intelligence will often have deep insights into how customers feel during various interactions with a company, online and in person.
+This knowledge can help a CX specialist shape those touchpoints into good brand experiences.

 Here are some common nontechnical skills CX candidates need for success:

-Problem-solving prowess — Do they possess the ability to understand customer issues and develop solutions accordingly?
-Can they then take what they’ve learned and proactively apply it to future process updates or innovations?
+- Problem-solving prowess — Do they possess the ability to understand customer issues and develop solutions accordingly?
+Can they then apply what they’ve learned to future process updates or innovations?

-Strong verbal and written communication skills — Can candidates clearly relay information to customers?
-Are they able to translate data analysis and interpretation to colleagues who work in marketing or web development?
+- Strong verbal and written communication skills — Can candidates clearly relay information to customers?
+Can they also communicate effectively with colleagues in other departments like marketing or on the web development team?

-Collaborative capabilities — Can they work cohesively with other team members and departments for the good of your customers?
+- Collaborative capabilities — Can the CX professional work cohesively with other team members and departments for the good of your customers?

-Adaptability — Will they embrace change as company processes, strategies and technologies evolve?
+- Adaptability — Is the candidate likely to embrace change as company processes, strategies and technologies evolve?

-In addition, ask some pointed questions about work they’ve done to enhance the customer experience at previous companies.
-Do they have specific examples of how they used their customer knowledge to improve satisfaction levels?
-How have they worked with other teams to create a more positive customer life cycle?
-Have they ever seen their work make a noticeable impact on the bottom line?
+Also, probe into specific examples of how they improved the customer experience at their previous companies.
+What strategies have they used to boost satisfaction levels?
+Have they collaborated with other teams to create a more positive customer life cycle?
+Have they seen their work have a tangible impact on the bottom line?